© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cairns & Stone Circle S of Pen-y-Raglan-Wynt is a scheduled monument protected by Cadw under reference CM218.
 View the official record →

-Cairns & Stone Circle S of Pen-y-Raglan-Wynt is a ring cairn situated in Carmarthenshire, Wales, dating to the Bronze Age.
+Cairns & Stone Circle S of Pen-y-Raglan-Wynt is a ring cairn located in Carmarthenshire, Wales, dating to the Neolithic or Bronze Age period.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM218.

 Cairns & Stone Circle S of Pen-y-Raglan-Wynt dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cairns & Stone Circle S of Pen-y-Raglan-Wynt is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM218.